brainfoolong/web-ftp-client/README.md

 # Brains Web FTP Client
 [![Build Status](https://travis-ci.org/brainfoolong/web-ftp-client.svg?branch=master)](https://travis-ci.org/brainfoolong/web-ftp-client)

 A web based FTP client.
 Like really simple, kind of, filezilla, but for your browser.
 The main goal of this tool is: Install on a server/NAS/synology/raspberry/desktop and use it like a desktop tool.
 It can be installed on almost every device, including your server for example.
 Everything that can run `nodejs` can also run this client.
-I've mainly built this to run on my NAS because i just want to download huge data from a FTP to my NAS directly, without struggling with the command line.
+I've mainly built this to run on my NAS because i just wanted to download huge data from a FTP to my NAS directly, without struggling with the command line.

 ![Screenshot](https://brainfoolong.github.io/web-ftp-client/images/screenshot.jpg)

 # Alpha release
-Give this thing a try a help improving it https://github.com/brainfoolong/web-ftp-client/releases/latest
+Give this thing a try and help improving it -> https://github.com/brainfoolong/web-ftp-client/releases/latest

 # Code languages and standards we use
 * JS: https://standardjs.com